Mahindra EPC Irrigation Ltd Directors Report.

 |Mr. Ashok Sharma||Managing Director|

 |Mr. Ratnakar Nawghare||Company Secretary (CS)|

-Pursuant to the provisions of Section 149 of the Companies Act, 2013, the Non independent Director Ms. Sangeeta Prasad would retire and, being eligible, has offered herself for reappointment.
+Pursuant to the provisions of Section 149 of the Companies Act, 2013 (the "Act"), the Non independent Director Mr. S Durgashankar would retire and, being eligible, has offered himself for re-appointment.

-The details of programmes for familiarisation of Independent Directors with the Company, their roles, rights, responsibilities in the Company, nature of the industry in which the Company operates, business model of the Company and related matters are put up on the website of the Company.
-During the year, the Independent Directors of the Company met on 27th April, 2017.
+The details of programme for familiarisation of independent directors with the Company, their roles, rights, responsibilities in the Company, nature of the industry in which the Company operates, business model of the Company and related matters are put up on the website of the Company.
+During the year, the independent directors of the Company met on 3rd May, 2018.

 Directors Responsibility Statement